 The color of Urine

-One of the easiest way to detect over hydration is by the color of urine.
+One of the easiest ways to detect over hydration is by the color of urine.
 The ideal color of urine is supposed to be pale yellow due to the presence of a pigment called urochrome.
 If the color of your pee is mostly clear, that’s a sign that you’re drinking too much water.

-Too Many Trip to the Bathroom
+Too Many Trips to the Bathroom

 Reliving yourself more than usual is a sign of over intake of water, in average urinating more than eight to ten times a day is a sign of over hydration.